atecon/knn/README.md

 A fitted KNN model object stored in a `bundle`.
 The bundle includes the following elements:

+- `depvar`: *string*, The dependent variable used for fitting the model.
+- `features`: *matrix*, The features used for fitting the model.
+- `mean_scores`: *matrix*, The mean scores achieved by the model on the validation data for each number of neighbors (only if cross-validation is performed).
+Rows represent the number of neighbors used, and columns represent the scoring metrics.
+- `n_training_sets`: *int*, The number of training sets used for cross-validation (only if cross-validation is performed).
 - `nobs`: *int*, Number of observations in the training and validation data.
 - `optimal_k`: *int*, The optimal number of neighbors selected by the cross-validation procedure (only if cross-validation is performed).
 - `optimal_score`: *scalar*, The optimal score achieved by the model on the validation data (only if cross-validation is performed).
+- `parnames`: *string array*, The names of the features used for fitting the model.
 - `sample_t1`: *int*, The index of the first observation in the training set.
 - `sample_t2`: *int*, The index of the last observation in the training set.
-- `features`: *matrix*, The features used for fitting the model.
-- `mean_scores`: *matrix*, The mean scores achieved by the model on the validation data for each number of neighbors (only if cross-validation is performed).
-Rows represent the number of neighbors used, and columns represent the scoring metrics.
+- `Scores`: *matrices*, Array of matrices containing the scores achieved by the model on the validation data.
+Each page refers to a different number of neighbors (as specified by `n_neighbors`) evaluated.
+Rows represent the k-fold splits, and columns represent the scoring metrics.
-- `depvar`: *string*, The dependent variable used for fitting the model.
-- `parnames`: *string array*, The names of the features used for fitting the model.
 - `type`: *string*, The type of the model (classification or regression).
-- `Scores`: *matrices*, Array of matrices containing the scores achieved by the model on the validation data for each number of neighbors (only if cross-validation is performed).
-Rows represent the k-fold splits, and columns represent the scoring metrics.
-Each matrix corresponds to a different number of neighbors.

 ### `knn_predict(model, X)`